 - Where the remaining research activities are limited to data analysis.

 - continuing review of research where the convened IRB has determined and documented at a convened meeting that the research involves no greater than minimal risk and no additional risks have been identified

 Note: The specific circumstances of the proposed research must be considered when determining whether an activity listed above involves minimal risk.
 The expedited review procedure may not be used for research where identification of the subjects and/or their responses would reasonably place them at risk of criminal or civil liability or be damaging to the subjects’ financial standing, employability, insurability, reputation, or be stigmatizing, unless reasonable and appropriate protections will be implemented so that risks related to invasion of privacy and breach of confidentiality are not greater than minimal.

 See OHRP Categories of Research for more detailed information.

-Full Review (Category 3): Research has the potential for harming participants, violates their rights, or requires special protections for participants.
+Full Review (Formerly designated "Category 3"): Research has the potential for harming participants, violates their rights, or requires special protections for participants.
 The IRB must convene a quorum and discuss proposals in this category, including: